angelaanjorin/Todo2024/README.md

 On the right of the edit icon is a delete icon depicted by a trash can and having a bright crimson color to alert the user that if this button is clicked the todo gets deleted and can´t be retrieved again.

 ### Scrollbar:
 The scrollbar appears on the far righthand side of the whole todo list after a maximal height of 300px is reached.
-The color changes from an off white to a light grey when the curser drags the scrollbar.
-On larger devices the thickness of the scrollbar increases when hovered over.

 ## Future Features

 ### More Edit Functions

-* It would be very beneficial to be able to edit and change not only the description of the todo, but also the date and change the checkcircle incase the wrong category was initally choses as the business icon is per default choses.
+* It would be very beneficial to be able to edit and change not only the description of the todo, but also the date and change the status of the checkcircle, incase the wrong category was initially chosen as the business icon is per default chosen.
 * When the edit icon is clicked on a checked todo, a popup message should appear to ask the user if they want to make changes or not.
 Then if the user chooses to make changes, they should be prompted to uncheck the todo so that the text is no longer grey or have a line-through.
-Afterwards they can choose to check the todo or leave it as unchecked.
+Afterwards they can choose to check the todo again or leave it as unchecked.

 # Technolgies Used